-After creating a large collection of barcoded progeny, we aimed to genotype each strain and link this genotype to an individual DNA barcode identifier en masse.
+After creating a large collection of barcoded multi-knockout progeny, we aimed to genotype each strain and link this genotype to an individual DNA barcode identifier en masse.
 By adapting our previously-developed row-column-plate PCR (RCP-PCR) strategy29, we amplified strain-specific barcodes and deletion-specific products for each individual.
 In the ABC-16 strain, each knockout is replaced by a barcode identifying the deleted gene, allowing the use of a single primer set for identification of all gene deletions present in a strain when its amplification products are sequenced (Fig. 1).
-RCP-PCR introduces additional sequences indicating the plate, row, and column of origin for each amplification product (Methods; Fig. 1), allowing for pooling of PCR products obtained from each well, coupled with high-throughput sequencing to computationally recover both genotypes and genotype-to-barcode associations at a population-wide level (Methods).
+RCP-PCR introduces additional sequences indicating the plate, row, and column of origin for each amplification product (Methods; Fig. 1), allowing for pooling of PCR products obtained from each well, coupled with high-throughput sequencing to computationally reconstruct a genotype-to-barcode map at a population-wide level (Methods).
 To validate and calibrate the genotypes and associations determined by high-throughput-sequencing, multiple replicates of 40 individually genotyped ‘gold standard’ strains, as well as two additional control strains with known genotypes, were added to the collection at defined positions (Methods; Data S2).
 Using data from calibration strains, we estimated an overall genotyping accuracy of 93.2% (Fig. S2A, Methods).
 An independent method relying on the distribution of knockouts in the pool estimated a similar overall accuracy of 93.8% (Fig. S2C, Methods).
 Based on the genotyping data, all genes were either unlinked or weakly linked except for BPT1 and YBT1 (Fig. S2B; r = 0.49).
 This moderate linkage was expected as these genes are both on chromosome XII, and are separated by 70.1kb.
 Surprisingly, three gene pairs – YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – had weak but significant negative apparent linkage (-0.04 ≥ r ≥ -0.08), suggesting a weak negative genetic interaction between them (Fig. S2B).
-This weak genetic interaction may have arisen by some genotype-dependent selection during the sporulation, haploid selection, or automated colony picking steps, and demonstrates the power of a large engineered population to detect associations of minor effect.
+This weak interaction may have arisen by some genotype-dependent selection during the sporulation, haploid selection, or automated colony picking steps, and demonstrates the power of a large engineered population to detect subtle associations.
 Overall, usable genotyping data linked to at least one unique DNA barcode was obtained for 6,709 progeny with 5,095 unique genotypes.

 Phenotyping the Engineered Population for Diverse Drug Resistance Traits